jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Events/kubectl-events.md

 # no header and output as yaml
-kubectl events -n food --no-headers kubectl events -n food --no-headers -o yaml
+kubectl events -n food --no-headers kubectl events -n food -o yaml

 # all namespaces
-kubectl events -A
+kubectl events --for=pod/fishchips -A

 # with a watch
 kubectl events -n food --watch